Vivek-GIT-Code/AWS-Cloud-Projects/README.md

    ![Metrics](https://github.com/VivekCodeCrafter/AWS-Cloud-Project/blob/bd538da4b102a01b9f5fda7b91990f1b4537735d/Images/Picture1.png)

 Data Analytical Question Formulation
-- focussed on the procedure ‘Contact Centre Metrics’ in the Government and Finance department for the city of Vancouver.
+- Focussed on the procedure ‘Contact Centre Metrics’ in the Government and Finance department for the city of Vancouver.
 - Data was sourced from the City of Vancouver website.
 - Utilized datasets  in Excel Format is as shown below.